Nonprofit Marketing Trends to Help You Prioritize

 Marketing Strategies for Social Media

 In the Hubspot report, one of the findings that stood out at me, especially since I have a passion for social media, is that 74% of businesses invest in social media.
-I'll add here that the top marketing activity most of our fundraising partners do is social media.
+I'll add here that the top marketing activity most of partners do is social media.
 Furthermore, if you're fundraising, then you've probably heard countless times about personalizing your messages to your audience.
 However, the same holds true for social media.
 When you promote, make sure you're on the right platforms and reaching the right target audiences.

 As you imagine, there are some places on social media where you want to be sure that your nonprofit is appearing and engaging.
 Facebook is vital, in my opinion, for any nonprofit, as is the use of Facebook groups.
 But as the report notes, there's an opportunity for organizations in the use of Instagram, and even Twitter.
 Those three are the top three social sites, but I will share a tip about our success.
 Pinterest has been great for us in promoting our social enterprises, and it didn't take too much of the time for the marketing team.
 See if it works for you.